-- 2.7.1 See Individual Disciplines - 2.7.2 In Pistol and Rifle, the same 10metre indoor range, 25metre and 50metre ranges can be used to shoot both Disciplines. - 2.7.3 In Pistol and Rifle, a 50metre range could if necessary be used to hold 25metre Events but this could create timing difficulties or could be used for some other Pistol events that require an area instead of fixed points.
+- 2.7.1 See Individual Disciplines - 2.7.2 In Pistol and Rifle, the same 10metre indoor range, 25metre and 50metre ranges can

+2.7.3 In Pistol and Rifle, a 50metre range could if necessary be used to hold 25metre Events but this could create timing difficulties or could be used for some other Pistol events that require an area instead of fixed points.
 It is preferable to have a dedicated 25metre range, especially if turning target equipment is used.